Intrinsic Interleaving Distance for Merge Trees: Background

 \subsection{Available Metrics}

 There are a number of metrics that may be defined on the space of (labeled) merge trees.
-Note that any metric defined on unlabeled merge trees can be extended to labeled merge trees by simply forgetting the labeling information (while likely turning the metric into a pseudometric).
-We now introduce several of these metrics.
+Note that any metric defined on labeled merge trees can be extended to unlabeled merge trees by simply ignoring the labeling information, while likely turning the metric into a pseudometric.
 In this paper, we focus on interleaving distance $d_I$ and labeled interleaving distance $d_I^L$.
-Other popular distances include functional distortion distance $d_{FD}$ and bottleneck distance $d_B$.
-We note that $d_I = d_F$ in the case of merge trees (Theorem 6.2 of the arXiv version of \cite{Bauer2014}); while they are strongly equivalent for general Reeb graphs \cite{Bauer2015b}.
+Other popular distances include the functional distortion distance $d_{FD}$ \cite{Bauer2014} and the bottleneck distance $d_B$.

-\paragraph{Interleaving distance.} The interleaving distance is an idea arising from the generalization of the bottleneck distance for persistence diagrams to arbitrary persistence modules \cite{Chazal2009b}.
+\paragraph{Interleaving distance} The interleaving distance is an idea arising from the generalization of the bottleneck distance for persistence diagrams to arbitrary persistence modules \cite{Chazal2009b}.
 Generalizations abound \cite{Bubenik2014a,MunchWang2016,deSilva2018}, but the analog for merge trees was first given in \cite{Morozov2013}.
-We give a modified definition here, which was shown to be equivalent to the original in \cite{Touli2018}.
+We give a modified (non-standard) formulation here, which was shown to be equivalent to the original \cite{Touli2018} (see Theorem 7 of \cite{Touli2018} for the statement and Appendix A of \cite{Touli2018} for its proof).